 An advanced certification or a college/university degree does not automatically make someone a great trainer.
 A degree in kinesiology, exercise science or an advanced post graduate fitness certification like NSCA’s certified strength and conditioning specialist (CSCS) gives a person a sound theoretical foundation, however procedural knowledge (knowledge exercised in the performance of some task i.e., like riding a bike) accounts for about 60% of essential knowledge that a personal trainer should have.

 So what makes a trainer great?
 A certification or degree isn’t necessary but more often than not great trainers will possess a degree or an advanced certification because it shows that they are committed to and serious about what they do.
 However, all the essential knowledge and training principles can be learned independently without having to take a course or pass an exam.
 The best indication if a trainer is great is their physical appearance and how fit they are.
 A great trainer usually looks the part.
 Being exceptionally fit is evidence that these trainers can apply what they know.
-Many great trainers are professional body builders and other athletes that have very little or no formal education – much like many great musicians and artists.
+A red flag is a trainer who is overweight or very skinny and out of shape.
+I’ve encountered a few of them when I worked at a commercial fitness club.
+Many great trainers are professional body builders and other athletes that have very little or no formal education- much like many great musicians and artists.

 Exercise science is an open field where new things are constantly being discovered.
 A great trainer will have an original approach to training that has been learned through experimentation and experience- not from reading some textbook.
 Great trainers do not work from the book: they are creative and will invent their own exercises and workout routines and combine existing training principles in novel ways to yield faster results.
 A great trainer keeps learning, constantly updating their knowledge but also contributes and educates others on things they have discovered independently.
 This is one of the most important characteristics of a great trainer: they contribute new knowledge either in a publication, in seminars or online.